sanity-io/sanity-plugin-mux-input/README.md

 If MP4 support is enabled in the plugin's configuration, editors can still choose to enable MP4 renditions on a per-video basis when uploading new assets.

+MP4 allows users to download videos for later or offline viewing.
+More information can be found on Mux's [documentation](https://docs.mux.com/guides/enable-static-mp4-renditions).

 ### Video resolution (max_resolution_tier)

 To edit [max_resolution_tier](https://docs.mux.com/api-reference#video/operation/create-direct-upload) to support other resolutions other than 1080p, add `max_resolution_tier: '1080p' | '1440p' | '2160p'` to the `options` of your `mux.video` schema type.
 Defaults to `1080p`.